 Late Assignment Policy: Assignments are due in class unless otherwise stated or you have made prior arrangements with me.
 You are allowed at most two late days for each homework or paper critique.
-If you submit your homework late you will be penalized 20% of the points.
+If you submit your homework late, you will be penalized 20% of the points.
 Assignments will not be accepted after the late days expire.
 No late submission is allowed for the mid-term exam or the final project report.

-Collaboration Policy: You are allowed and encouraged to collaborate with your fellow students on home works.
-However, you are required to turn in your own work and you should not copy the work of another person.
+Collaboration Policy: You are allowed and encouraged to collaborate with your fellow students on assignments.
+However, you are required to turn in your own work, and you should not copy the work of another person.
 Any collaboration or help should always be acknowledged explicitly.
-No collaboration is allowed on the take home midterm exam.
+No collaboration is allowed on the take-home midterm exam.
+As stated above, you are allowed to use any LLM-based software for assistance.
+However, you have to explicitly acknowledge it and you are responsible for the correctness of the answers.

-Lecture Schedule (Tentative)
+Weekly Lecture Schedule (Tentative)